 Over-inflated tyres are prone to uneven wear due to their limited contact patch and they cannot absorb road shocks as well as correctly inflated tyres, which makes them prone to tyre damage.
 Furthermore, both under and over-inflated tyres require more fuel in order to run efficiently.

-You can check your tyre pressures for free or for a small fee at most petrol stations or service stations.
-Simply check your vehicle manufacturer handbook for your recommended tyre pressure - remembering to adjust if necessary for the load of your vehicle.
-Use the facilities provided to check that your tyre pressure matches the recommended pressure.
+You can check your tyre pressure for free or for a small fee at most petrol stations or service stations.
+Simply check your vehicle manufacturer handbook for the recommended pressure - remembering to adjust if necessary for the load of your vehicle.
+Use the facilities provided to check that your tyre matches the recommended pressure.
 If not, inflate or allow your tyres to deflate as necessary.

-Alternatively, you can visit your local Merityre Specialists for a FREE tyre pressure check!Watch Video
+Alternatively, you can visit your local Merityre Specialists for a FREE tyre check!Watch Video

 Enter your postcode and your registration number and we'll find your matching tyres and your nearest branch.